kade-robertson/AnimmexAPI/index.md

 Documentation
 =============

-All of the functions and classes have XML documentation supported by Xamarin, although a wiki with more information will be available in the future.
+All of the functions and classes have XML documentation supported by Xamarin.
+You can also find documentation on the project [wiki page](https://github.com/kade-robertson/AnimmexAPI/wiki).

 Example Usage
 =============